Popular Apo Island liveaboards Explore all liveaboards

 What to Expect On An Apo Island Liveaboard

-Liveaboards to Apo Island (not to be confused with Apo Reef) visit this small island off of Negros' south coast which hosts the most famous and successful community-based marine protected area in the Philippines.
-It was the second MPA established in the country, and it was created through extensive coordination and education campaigns with the local residents.
-This strategy is undoubtedly the key factor in Apo's success as a tourist attraction, and as a place where fishermen still have fish to catch.
+Liveaboards to Apo Island (not to be confused with Apo Reef) visit this small island off Negros' south coast, which hosts the most famous and successful community-based marine protected area in the Philippines.
+It was the second MPA established in the country and was created through extensive coordination and education campaigns with the local residents.
+This strategy is undoubtedly the key factor in Apo's success as a tourist attraction and a place where fishermen still have fish to catch.
 Apo's pristine corals, fish, and turtles are the true hub of Visayas diving for everyone- students, researchers, local divers, and foreign visitors.

 What You Can See

-At Apo Island, landscapes of 100 percent healthy hard coral cover are a big draw.
-Though the marine sanctuary's corals were damaged by a typhoon and are currently closed to diving for rehabilitation, plenty of other Apo dive sites showcase the hundreds of hard coral species that make the island so breathtaking.
-Whatever slope or plateau your liveaboard cruise takes you diving to at Apo, expect to see an impressive degree of live branching, foliose, table, and massive corals and plenty of colorful reef fishes.
+At Apo Island, 100 percent healthy hard coral cover landscapes are a big draw.
+Though a typhoon damaged the marine sanctuary's corals and is currently closed to diving for rehabilitation, plenty of other Apo dive sites showcase the hundreds of hard coral species that make the island so breathtaking.
+Whatever slope or plateau your liveaboard cruise takes you diving to at Apo, expect to see an impressive degree of live branching, foliose, table, massive corals, and plenty of colorful reef fishes.

-Special Apo Island attractions include a couple of dive sites with streams of bubbles bursting from the black sand substrate, due to volcanic activity under the island.
-Largahan is one such site, and it also hosts great macro activity, with nudibranchs, frogfish, and other photographer-favorites amongst its coral bommies.
-Baluarte and its wall of gorgeous soft corals are sometimes decorated by huge clouds of sparkling bubbles and are also home to plenty of reef critters.
+Special Apo Island attractions include a couple of dive sites with streams of bubbles bursting from the black sand substrate due to volcanic activity under the island.
+Largahan is one such site, and it also hosts great macro activity, with nudibranchs, frogfish, and other photographer favorites among its coral bommies.
+Huge clouds of sparkling bubbles sometimes decorate Baluarte and its wall of gorgeous soft corals and are also home to plenty of reef critters.

-The above-mentioned sites are the best places to see reef sharks, turtles, and barracuda on Apo Island, as well as the occasional manta ray and whale sharks!
-Turtles are particularly plentiful all around Apo- even snorkelers are virtually assured of at least a good handful.
-The diversity of dive sites at Apo Island, from plateaus to slopes, to walls, to everything in between, is what makes Apo a microcosm of Coral Triangle diving; plenty of different habitats results in a boundless variety of underwater animals.
+The sites mentioned above are the best places to see reef sharks, turtles, and barracuda on Apo Island, as well as the occasional manta rays and whale sharks!
+Turtles are plentiful all around Apo- even snorkelers are virtually assured of at least a good handful.
+The diversity of dive sites at Apo Island, from plateaus to slopes, to walls, to everything in between, makes Apo a microcosm of Coral Triangle diving; plenty of different habitats result in a boundless variety of underwater animals.

 Getting To Apo Island

 A common port of departure for Philippines liveaboards in Apo Island is Dumaguete on Negros itself.
-A flight of about one to two hours can get you there from Manila or Cebu City.
+A flight of about one to two hours from Manila or Cebu City can get you there.
 However, liveaboards that dive in Negros may also depart from Cebu City and Malapascua.
 Getting to Cebu City is easy with a 1.5-hour flight from Manila or direct flights from select Southeast Asian countries nearby.
-Malapascua, on the other hand, has no airport, but it can be reached by taxi, van, or bus (and small boat).
+Conversely, Malapascua has no airport, but it can be reached by taxi, van, or bus (and small boat).
 From Cebu City, getting to Malapascua requires a five-hour bus journey; taxis take about half that time.
 Moalboal in Cebu is the fourth potential departure port for Apo Island liveaboards.
-It is best reached by bus from Cebu City, or by bus and short ferry from Dumaguete.
+It is best reached by bus from Cebu City or bus and short ferry from Dumaguete.

 Apo Island Diving Reviews